SSWConsulting/SSW.Rules.Content/rules/sprint-forecast/rule.md

 | 24112  | Integrate Business Logic to MVC app | Done      | 8          |
 | 24097  | Styling                             | Committed | 16         |

-**Figure: The sprint backlog**
+**Figure: The Sprint backlog**

 &lt;This is as per rule: [Do you create a Sprint Forecast?](/do-you-create-a-sprint-forecast-aka-the-functionality-that-will-be-developed-during-the-sprint)&gt;

 :::
 :::
 ::: good
-Figure: Good example - copy this as email template and send to Product Owner
+Figure: Good example - Copy this as email template and send to Product Owner
 :::

 **Tip:** Use this [Outlook email template](https://github.com/SSWConsulting/SSW.Rules.Content/raw/main/rules/do-you-create-a-sprint-forecast-aka-the-functionality-that-will-be-developed-during-the-sprint/SprintContract.oft)